Skip to the main content.

 What are the 7 Ps of marketing a catering business?

-4. Promotion: Advertising, social content, testimonials, and partnerships.
+4. Promotion: Ads, socials, testimonials, and partnerships.

 6. Process: How you manage orders, communication, production, and delivery.